peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         object key,
         object valueOb);

-Adds a new key and its value to this CBOR map, or adds the value if the ey doesn't exist.
+Adds a new key and its value to this CBOR map, or adds the value if the key doesn't exist.

 <b>Parameters:</b>

- * <i>key</i>: An object representing the key, which will be converted to a CBORObject. an be null, in which case this value is converted to CBORObject.Null.
+ * <i>key</i>: An object representing the key, which will be converted to a CBORObject.
+Can be null, in which case this value is converted to CBORObject.Null.

- * <i>valueOb</i>: An object representing the value, which will be converted to a BORObject.
-Can be null, in which case this value is converted to BORObject.Null.
+ * <i>valueOb</i>: An object representing the value, which will be converted to a CBORObject.
+Can be null, in which case this value is converted to CBORObject.Null.

 <b>Return Value:</b>